Adroiti/docs-for-code-review-tools/RuboCop/Lint-UnderscorePrefixedVariableName.md

 ## Description

-This cop checks for underscore-prefixed variables that are actually used.
+This rule checks for underscore-prefixed variables that are actually used.

-### Example
+## Examples

 ```ruby
 # bad